Loops in Python

 In the most common programming languages, there are loops such as the for loop, while loop, do-while loop.
 The language C # has a sleeve in the ace, because it has four loop types.
 The

 fourth is the so-called foreach loop.
+We have a

 much easier time with Python programming because we only use the For loop, also